 The magnificent façade of No. 1 at the western end of the terrace, and a side view of the less successful eastern end.

 Originally, all the houses on this side would have had bottle balustrades along their roof parapets, partly hiding the attic or dormer windows.
-Sadly, about half of these balustrades have now been lost.
+Sadly, many of these balustrades have now been lost.
 It seems probable that there were originally also bottle balustrades along the roof parapets on the garden side, but these have all disappeared with the exception of those on Nos.
 22-23.

 Nos.
 2-11 have plain entrances with no porches; Nos.
 12-21 have protruding Doric-pillared porches with triglyph decoration on their architraves and bottle balustrades above (replaced by solid walls in Nos.
 15-18 and 20-21) The terrace has a continuous wrought-iron balcony at first floor level along its entire length, interrupted only by the bottle balustrades above the porches; and pierced stucco balconies at second floor level, both extremely well preserved.
 Inside the houses, in those cases where the original iron banisters have survived, they replicate the pattern of the balcony railings.
 There are also fine matching cast iron railings by the steps to the front doors and on the street boundary.
 Lightwells with steps down give illumination to the lower ground floor (there are no front gardens).
 Nos.
 4 and 11 have their original railing and York stone steps down to its basement area.
 The top step on No. 5 has the cover of its old coal hole, something which probably all these houses had at the top of their steps, as there are no coal covers on the pavement.

 The rears of the houses give onto the Arundel-Ladbroke Garden.
 Unlike Allom’s highly decorated rear elevations in Stanley Gardens, they are in relatively plain stucco, but with some interesting fenestration, including round-headed windows with coloured glass.
 Nos.
 2-14 have their original high half-octagonal dormer windows, very visible from the garden.
 Each house has a small private rear garden, separated from the communal garden by railings.
 They have balconies at ground floor level, most with their original ironwork.